pydata/conf_site/docs/source/management.rst

 Content Management
 ------------------

+.. _wagtail-page-types:

 Page Types
 ~~~~~~~~~~

 There are three types of Wagtail pages that can be created.

 - **HomePage** - a page containing specialized homepage data and sections.
   Each site should only have one of these.
 - **VenuePage** - a page containing specialized information relating to the
   venue and hotel.
 - **HTMLPage** - a generic page containing rich text and/or raw HTML.

 Most of the pages you create should be HTMLPages.